liorstov/evapocalc/README.md

 ## Operation

  1. Weather Generator
-	 This section is responsible for creating a daily rainfall series of costume length which represents the statistical climate properties in a selected meteorological station.
+	+ This section is responsible for creating a daily rainfall series of custom length which represents the statistical climate properties in a selected meteorological station.
-	 *evapostats\RainGen.R*: Is responsible for getting the meteorological data from the IMS using *GetImsRain()* and generate the wet and dry days probabilities using markov chain algorithm    in *CalculateProbabilities()*.
+	 + *evapostats\RainGen.R*: Is responsible for getting the meteorological data from the IMS using *GetImsRain()* and generate the wet and dry days probabilities using markov chain algorithm    in *CalculateProbabilities()*.
 The *GenerateRainSeries(numOfSeries)* function generates the costume length series.

 	 this code creates daily rain from a weibull distribution: